-Moreover, the greatest drawback of free blogging platforms is when they take down your content due to policy violations.
+Moreover, the greatest drawback of free blogging platforms is that they take down your content due to policy violations.
 It’s an utter disappointment if this happens to you.
 You’d get nothing but frustration and demotivation.

 Nothing good really comes free.
 So if you aim to make blogging a serious business, you should opt to spend some capital.